Can You Tell If Someone Has Muted You on Snapchat?

 Has someone has muted you on Snapchat?

 Which brings us back to the original question: can you tell if someone has muted you on Snapchat?
-The answer is no, and that is by design.
+In terms of detecting it directly, the answer is no, and that is by design.
 Most experienced social networkers know that oversharing is as bad, or sometimes worse, than not sharing at all.
 Yet if you unfriend or block them, they become hurt as if you’re the one who did wrong.
 Muting is Snapchat’s answer to that.

 Muting a user in Snapchat is simple: